 Big feelings can be really tricky to cope with, so finding ways to moderate them as they veer out of control is vital.

-17. Help her understand she’s her OWN soulmate
+17. Help her understand that she’s her OWN soulmate

 So often we tell our kids they are half of some future perfect match and life will fall into place when they find “the one”.
 Help your daughter feel confident enough in herself that finding her Prince or Princess Charming is not what matters most.
-Knowing herself, being strong, compassionate and inquiring and being her very own soulmate are the goal (rather than finding someone else to “complete her”.)
+Knowing herself, being strong, compassionate and inquiring and being her very own soulmate are the goals, rather than finding someone else to “complete her”.
 Teach her this!

 And lastly, make sure that as a parent YOU stay curious and check in with yourself and your child very regularly!
 It’s easy to get stuck in a rut, but much better to be inquiring, adaptable and adventurous – for you AND to model a great example for your strong girl!